 Are there breaks in the continuum of possible frequencies?
-This varies from one variable to another, as the overall study of stratification in New York City showed.
+This varies from one variable to another, as the overall study of strati-

+14. Thus the phonological structure is built with discrete units, phonemes that are themselves the products of the natural economy of the language.
+The structural units of the vowel systems are not artifacts of the analytical procedure; the categorizing procedure which breaks the continuum into highly discrete units can be tested and observed. fication in New York City showed.
 However, the very clearcut type of all-or-none reaction which is characteristic of phonemic units will be found not in performance so much as in evaluation (see Ch.
 6).
 But whether or not we consider stylistic variation to be a continuum of expressive behavior, or a subtle type of discrete alternation, it is clear that it must be approached through quantitative methods.
 We are in no position to predict exactly when a given speaker will produce a fricative, or when he will produce a stop.
 A complex of many factors operates to obscure stylistic regularities at the level of the individual instance.
 The remarkable fact is that the basic unit of stylistic contrast is a frequency set up by as few as ten occurrences of a particular variable.

 The methods developed here for the isolation of contextual styles were preliminary to the general analysis of social and stylistic stratification in New York City.
-But they are quite general in their scope and have since been successfully used in many other contexts.
+But they are guite general in their scope and have since been successfully used in many other contexts.
 The techniques for extending the formal end of the stylistic range have been used more widely than the techniques for isolating casual speech but both directions have been followed (see Shuy, Wolfram and Riley 1967; Wolfram 1969; Cook 1969; Sankoff and Cedergren 1971; Trudgill 1971).
 The methods for bypassing the constraints of the interview situation are of course only one way of obtaining a view of casual speech, and not necessarily the most definitive.
 In more recent work we have relied more upon group sessions, in which the interaction of members overrides the effect of observation, and gives us a more direct view of the vernacular with less influence of the observer (Cf. Gumperz 1964; Labov et al. 1968; Legum et al. 1971).
 However, individual face-to-face interviews will always be needed for the large body of accurately recorded speech that we need for a detailed study of the speech of a given individual.
 Individual interviews were used for a random sample of 100 adult speakers in south-central Harlem, and the techniques developed here were used to isolate casual speech (Labov et al. 1968).
 In recent instrumental studies of sound change in progress, individual interviews were required to produce the large body of continuous speech needed to chart the vowel system of each individual in full.
 In a series of exploratory interviews in various regions of the United States and England, we have been developing further the techniques for eliciting the vernacular in face-to-face situations.
 It therefore seems likely that the principles behind the methods outlined here will provide a foundation for future sociolinguistic studies.